ESSENTIAL EVENT INFORMATION 2025

 SPARES, TOOLS AND SUPPORT FOR RENTALS

 We will provide a small tool kit for use with your bike.
-We do both have a local and a UK-based bike mechanic with us on the event and they will be able to assist you with both set-up and ongoing maintenance of your bike whilst on the event.
-If you do have a multi-tool and a handheld pump in your gear at home, we would always encourage you to bring these so you are self-contained with some tools and equipment that uou are familiar with.
+We have a local bike mechanic with us on the event and they will be able to assist you with both set-up and ongoing maintenance of your bike whilst on the event.
+If you do have a multi-tool and a handheld pump in your gear at home, we would always encourage you to bring these so you are self-contained with some tools and equipment that you are familiar with.

 TUBE BAGS, SADDLE BAGS ETC